febo/eisodos/README.md

 ## Overview

 The purpose of `eisodos` is to offer a simple benchmark of different program entrypoint implementations.
-An entrypoint is used to parse the [SBF input](https://solana.com/docs/programs/faq#input-parameter-serialization) for a program, providing the information regarding accounts and instruction data in a "friendly" way.
+An entrypoint is used to parse the [SBF input](https://solana.com/docs/programs/faq#input-parameter-serialization) for a program, providing the information of an instruction input in a "friendly" way.
 The SBF loader passes the input parameters as a byte array and the entrypoint then transforms the input into separate typed entities &mdash; `program id`, `accounts` array and `instruction data`.

 ## Entrypoints

-Entrypoint implementation included in the benchmark:
+Entrypoint implementation currently included in the benchmark:

 * [`pinocchio`](https://github.com/febo/pinocchio)
 * [`solana-nostd-entrypoint`](https://github.com/cavemanloverboy/solana-nostd-entrypoint)